Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Introduction

 \section{Introduction}

-Governance is a crucial aspect of blockchain-based systems, designed to ensure their stability, integrity, and security~\cite{jensen2021decentralized}.
-Despite blockchains' ability to store transaction histories without relying on trusted third parties, certain decisions in blockchain systems require an orchestration or \emph{governance} processes.
-This requirement applies to both chains such as Bitcoin and Ethereum (sometimes called layer-1 chains) as well as higher-level developments, such as \emph{decentralized protocols}.
-One of the reasons behind the excitement surrounding blockchain is the emergence of \ac{defi}~\citep{werner2021sok} in the last two years.
+\IEEEPARstart{G}{overnance} is a crucial aspect of blockchain-based systems, designed to ensure their stability, integrity, and security~\cite{jensen2021decentralized}.
+Despite blockchains' ability to store transaction histories without relying on trusted third parties, certain decisions in blockchain systems necessitate an orchestration or {\it governance} processes.
+This requirement applies to both chains such as Bitcoin and Ethereum (sometimes called layer-1 chains) as well as higher-level developments, such as \acf{defi} protocols~\cite{werner2021sok}. \Ac{defi} protocols~\cite{Gudgeon2020b} (e.g. Aave, Uniswap, and Curve) facilitate borrowing, lending, and exchanging crypto-assets without a financial intermediary \cite{xu2022reap}, but rather via {\it parameterized} algorithms.
+For instance, an Aave-like \ac{defi} lending protocol---the focal protocol of this study---operates using various parameters, including interest rate model parameters as well as risk parameters such as {\em collateral factor} and {\em liquidation threshold}.
+These asset-specific risk parameters dictate the extent of overcollateralization and liquidation incentivization of each eligible cryptocurrency, which are vital in protecting the protocol from insolvency due to loan defaults or adverse market movements.
+As such, those parameters require ongoing monitoring and adjustments to ensure their suitability in the fast-changing crypto market.

-\Ac{defi} protocols~\citep{Gudgeon2020b} (such as Aave, Compound, Uniswap, Curve) allow individuals to transact on the Ethereum chain, while exchanging tokens, borrowing, landing, etc. in a manner that does not require a bank or another trusted provider of this sort. \Ac{defi} protocols have now billions of dollars locked in them, with hundreds of millions of dollars in daily volume~\citep{xu2022reap}.